Employee use of social media

 - how suppliers and partners can refer to your agency on social media

-- your agency’s position on influencers
+- your agency’s position on influencers and social media spokespeople

-- recordkeeping and archiving
+- record-keeping and archiving requirements

 - how to protect the personal information and privacy of customers